MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/dictionary/dictionary-data-type.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Dictionary Data Type
-Represents a collection of keys and values.
+Represents an unordered collection of keys and values.
+The Dictionary data type is optimized for fast lookup of values.